 I even got this tweet in response to the following email in the drip campaign from Conversion Copywriter, Joanna Wiebe:

 The main takeaway here?
 Be yourself and be as authentic as possible.
 You’ll attract people and potential clients who share similar values and insights, and quickly filter out the high-maintenance subscribers.

 Email is a very powerful tool for engaging and converting your subscribers.
 Creating an email that increases sales and engagement isn’t always easy to achieve, and the results always differ depending on the quality of the leads you are attracting, and the voice you’re projecting.

-However, being authentic and focusing on providing a personalized email experience that educates your users (or potential users) rather than simply bombarding them with constant promotional emails does go a long way when it comes to building a connection with your audience and impelling them to take an action!
+Drawing inspiration from newsletter ideas is only the starting point.
+Being authentic and focusing on providing a personalized email experience that educates your users (or potential users) rather than simply bombarding them with constant promotional emails does go a long way when it comes to building a connection with your audience and impelling them to take an action!

 Author Bio: Nadya Khoja